-Develop the thorough knowledge, skills, and proficiency in understanding all concepts, tools, and techniques that underpin the requirements you will need to lead projects, and be recognized for excellence in your field.
-This course will provide coverage of all aspects of the project management framework, and is so comprehensive it will even provide the knowledge and confidence you require to write your Project Management Professional (PMP®) certification exams.
+Develop the thorough knowledge, skills, and proficiency in understanding concepts, tools, and techniques that underpin the requirements you need to successfully lead projects; build strong, cohesive teams; and be recognized for excellence in your field.
+This course provides coverage of all aspects of the project management framework, with insight into best practices, that will enable strong stakeholder engagement, a thorough understanding of requirements, and successful delivery of projects.

 As a professional, you will confirm the importance of project management best practices, and their contribution in delivering successful projects, within your organization.
 To add value, best practices must be understood, applied, and supported by organizational leaders.
 A thorough understanding and application of the key concepts are covered in this program.
 Enroll your project team members, and imagine the productivity and effectiveness of a team who all understand project processes, common terminology, and a common approach to successful project management.

 Fast track your career in Project Management.
 Become an integral part of project success, and be valued and recognized for your project management savvy.
 This 8 day program is designed to provide the in-depth, and well rounded expertise you require to be a fully engaged and knowledgeable team member.
 The comprehensive coverage of project management knowledge areas, process groups, and process activities, provides a solid understanding of all aspects of project management which can be applied immediately after participation in class, assisting in increased project management recognition, as well as career development.